Schools at the Heart of Communities: Grants Pass High School

 Other pedestrian-friendly changes include moving parking to the perimeter of campus instead of in front of the school, and moving the entry of the main building to within 20 feet of the sidewalk instead of its old location in the center of campus.
 The school’s proximity to downtown and neighborhoods means students can walk to school and to after-school destinations.

-Grants Pass High School received over a half million dollars from the Grants Pass Foundation, a community arts group, to enhance its new performing arts center.
+Grants Pass High School received over a half million dollars from the Four Way Community Foundation to enhance its new performing arts center.
 A large theater in the center seats 800 and a smaller one seats 100.

 The center showcases community performances and conferences as well as the district’s strong instrumental music and choral programs.
 Community contributions continue to improve the center, which is booked a year in advance.